Dr Ramsey Affifi

 - Affifi, R. (2011).
 Ecology is Educational and Education is Ecological: Some Curricular Implications.
 Proceedings of the 6th World Environmental Education Congress, Brisbane, Australia.

-- Affifi, R. (in review).
+- Affifi, R. (in press).
 A review of "The educational significance of human and non-human animal interactions," by S. Rice & A.G.
 Rud (2016).

 - Affifi, R. (2015).
 Educating in a multispecies world.
 Doctoral Dissertation, University of Toronto.